ArturWyszomirski/Plugin.Maui.Chat/README.md

 - Collection of messages of `ChatMessages` type.
 - User message entry field with buttons attached.

-`ChatMessage` consist four properties:
+`ChatMessage` properties:
 - `DateTime` which is getter only and provides the date and time at which `ChatMessage` was created.
 The visibility of message timestamp can be set by related property (see: [Sent and received messages](https://github.com/ArturWyszomirski/Plugin.Maui.Chat/edit/Documentation/README.md#sent-and-received-messages));
 - `Type` of `MessageType` which can be `Sent` (written by user), `Received` (sent to the user) or `System` (informational type).
 - `Author` of string type is the author of the message.
 The visibility of message author can be set by related property (see: [Sent and received messages](https://github.com/ArturWyszomirski/Plugin.Maui.Chat/edit/Documentation/README.md#sent-and-received-messages));
+- `TextContent` is message's text content
-- `Text` is message's content
+- `AudioContent` is message's audio content

 The send button is by default disabled if the field is empty or consist only whitespace characters.

-Visibility of other buttons in the user message entry field as well as their's icons, colors and behaviors can be easily switched on or off.
-See: Customized usage.
+Visibility of other buttons in the user message entry field as well as their's icons, colors and behaviors can be easily switched on or off (see: [Customized usage](https://github.com/ArturWyszomirski/Plugin.Maui.Chat/edit/Documentation/README.md#customized-usage)).

+> [!NOTE]
-Below examples assumes using MVVM architecture with ViewModel binded to the XAML page.
+> Below examples assumes using MVVM architecture with ViewModel binded to the XAML page.

 ### Dependency Injection